OutpostUniverse/OP2Archive/ReadMe.txt

   * OP2Archive FIND filename...
     * Determines which archive contains the file.
 Stops searching at first instance.
-    * Pulls archives from the directory appended to the provided filename to search.
+    * All archives in the same directory as the provided filename are searched.

   * OP2Archive CREATE archivename.(vol|clm) [filename | directory]... [-q] [-o]
     * If no filename(s) or directory(s) provided,